 After a year living in Malaysia and multiple trips a year here, I feel that I know all about buying a Malaysia tourist sim card.
-I have made some great choices and some not so great choices!
-In this article, I’ll tell you exactly what to do to get the perfect Malaysia prepaid sim card for tourist!
+I have made some great choices about choosing a simcard and some not so great choices, too!

 Thankfully, getting a travel sim card Malaysia is very easy.
 You just need ID and some ringgit (and sometimes not even the latter if you purchase from home!).
-I describe the best (and easiest ways) to get a traveller sim Malaysia.
+I describe the best (and easiest ways) to get a traveller sim Malaysia below.

 But first, a bit of background information.